TheOld/vscode-fluent-ui/README.md

 ## Features

+### Compact mode

+Running `> Fluent UI: Compact` will apply the theme using slight less padding around some of the elements.
+Difference is subtle but can help those with limited space.

 ### Dynamic light/dark theme

 The UI is dynamic and will apply the light and dark themes based on the current syntax theme type.